Joshfairhead/Obsidian/Omnicient/Computer Sci/Perspectivism.md

 > Perspectives are lists of Link Expressions.
 Links are triplets pointing to Expressions (of any kind of Language) and they LinkExpressions are Expressions themselves, so they rely on Agent's as well and track who states this particular association between 3 (other) Expressions.

-That said, I find the above a bit confusing.
+That said, I still find the above quote a bit confusing.
 To be clear, this is what I'm understanding:
 - Perspectives are linked expressions; essentially triples which point to stored objects (but potentially other things).
 This is a language in itself.

 > So yeah, all three together create a complete set, like base vectors creating a space.
 Holochain implements Agents and Languages (=DNAs) but doesn't define or map what I call Perspectives